 The campus network is connected to the Internet via an OC-3 data link.
-A Snort-based NIDS [29] is deployed on the edge router of the campus network to block any suspicious proxy traffic (e.g. SOCKS and HTTP) via signature checking.
-All outgoing email messages must go through the main email server and secure authentication is enforced.
+A Snort-based NIDS [Roesch 1999] is deployed on the edge router of the campus network to block any suspicious proxy traffic (e.g., SOCKS and HTTP) via signature checking.
+All outgoing e-mail messages must go through the main e-mail server and secure authentication is enforced.

 This well-protected campus network provides an ideal platform to assess the false positive ratio of DBSpam on normal network traffic.
-According to the IT department, proxybased spamming activities on this campus network are very rare.
+According to the IT department, proxy-based spamming activities on this campus network are very rare.
 To evaluate the detection time and accuracy of DBSpam on spam laundering, we generate "spam" traffic, including both plain-text and encrypted proxy traffic, with the cooperation of the IT department.
 Although the monitoring systems of IT can detect plain-text proxy traffic by checking content, our encrypted proxy traffic successfully evades their detection.

 The generated spamming scenario is similar to the one shown in Figure 1.
 The campus network plays the role of network N. We use two home PCs outside the campus network, which are located in two different ISP broadband networks, to emulate two spam sources.
 The spam sink (MTA M in Figure 1) is located in the dark net of the campus network.
 The dark net is a special subnet that directly links to the edge router and is used to dump all malicious traffic.
-Two SOCKS and HTTP proxies running in two different subnets of the campus network form a proxy chain.
-We use a common spamware and sockschain to emulate proxy-chain spamming.
-The spam messages are sent from the two home PCs, through the proxy chain and destined to the spam sink.
+One SOCKS proxy and one HTTP proxy running in two different subnets of the campus network form a proxy chain.
+We use a common spamware and sockschain9 to emulate proxy-chain spamming.
+The spam messages are sent from the two home PCs through the proxy chain and destined to the spam sink.
 The data collection point is just before the edge router and can see all the traffic passing through the edge router.
-We use tcpdump to capture all small bi-directional TCP packets with the snaplen set to 75 bytes.
+We use tcpdump to capture all small bidirectional TCP packets with the snaplen set to 75 bytes.